ovrheat/raspberry_rtl_wh1080/README.md

 *rtl_433 -l 0*

 '**-l 0**' is the bit detection level parameter.
 Leaving it to '0' makes rtl_433 able to automatically adapt such detection.
-Sometime it seems not to work at the best that way, so you'd better try values like '-l 4000' or '-l 8000' or try to find yourself a good value.
+Sometime it seems not to work at the best that way, so in that case you could try values like '-l 4000' or '-l 8000' or try to find yourself a good value (between 0-32767).